vweisscobos/endorse-js/README.md

 ## Available rules

-Set of the available rules to pass in the array set
+Set of the available rules to pass in the rules array.

 - `'alpha'`: Check if the value is a string containing just alphabetic values